brandonvio/brandonvio/HEADER.md

 ## Lonza MAST

 Lonza is a freelance client I have been working with.
 Part of my work with the MAST team at Lonza has been to implement devops processes for the MAST Client Service application.
 As such I built out an Azure DevOps pipeline for the application for continuous integration.
-I've also implemented code coverage reporting and have begun the processing of increasing the code coverage for the application.
+I've also implemented code coverage reporting and have begun the process of increasing the code coverage for the application.
 [Screenshots of the pipeline](https://github.com/brandonvio/brandonvio/tree/master/documents/lonza).

 # Portfolio Projects